 Although the hotel is usually quite full of conferees, it is possible to make a reservation for overnight accommodations.
 Guestrooms are basic, bathroom facilities are shared, and there are no locks on the guestroom doors, but there is a strong cell phone signal on the island, and wifi in the hotel.
 Though reservations in the early years were requested and confirmed by carrier pigeons (which apparently was pretty reliable), twenty-first-century visitors can call the reservations office at 603-498-2780.

-Visitors, to the extent possible, should watch the weather forecasts and pick sunny, warm days for their trips to the Islands.
+Visitors, to the extent possible, should watch the weather forecasts and pick sunny, warm, calm days for their trips to the Islands.
 Photographic opportunities (even with a cell phone), of some of the oldest stone buildings in New England, with the North Atlantic and/or other islands or a lighthouse as a backdrop, are just limitless.

 But, as the four photographs above, taken of the same subjects several years apart will attest, sunshine is the key.